Soraya Gurney is no stranger to scooping those elusive racewear sashes.

 And for sentimental reasons I would also really love to compete at The New Zealand Trotting Cup Day one year as my dad, Richard Brosnan, won The New Zealand Trotting Cup in 1982 with his mare Bonnie’s Chance so it’s a day with a lot of great memories for the family already.

-10. You’ve prequalified for The Ned Prix de Fashion for the third year in a row...what can you tell us about your process for pulling together a winning look?
+10. You’ve prequalified for The Ned Prix de Fashion for the past three years...what can you tell us about your process for pulling together a winning look?

 I still can't quite believe that.